xwu20/wmg_agent/README.md

     }

 Our implementation of Sokoban was derived in part from [https://github.com/mpSchrader/gym-sokoban](https://github.com/mpSchrader/gym-sokoban).
-If using the Sokoban environment in your work, please honor their attached license, and cite as follows:
+If using the Sokoban environment in your work, please honor their [license](environments/gym-sokoban-LICENSE), and cite as follows:

     @misc{SchraderSokoban2018,
       author = {Schrader, Max-Philipp B.},